Menu

 Tips

 • Measure the route from door to bathroom.
 Whether you buy in-store or online, you’ll have to move the tub through doorways and hallways to get it into the bathroom.
-Measure all doorways, stairways, turns, and bends that lead to the bathroom to make sure the bathtub will make the journey without getting stuck.
+Measure all doorways, stairways, turns and bends that lead to the bathroom to ensure the bathtub will make the journey without getting stuck.

-• Clean your whirlpool bathtub properly and regularly.
-If you’ll be using your whirlpool bathtub regularly, you’ll need to clean it properly.
-That includes running the jets with the tub filled with water and dishwashing detergent.
+• Clean your whirlpool bathtub properly and regularly — especially if you use it a lot.
+That includes running the jets with the water-filled tub and dishwashing detergent.
 After 15 to 20 minutes, the soapy water will have run through and cleaned out the tub’s plumbing system, including any residue that has built up in the pipes.
-The tub will then need to be rinsed and the surface cleaned using a nonabrasive cleanser.
+The tub must then be rinsed and the surface cleaned using a nonabrasive cleanser.
 To keep your whirlpool tub clean, you should do a full flush of the plumbing system about every five baths.
 That means you’ll be doing a deep cleaning about once a week, but it’s worth it for the relaxation benefits.

 FAQ